-Academic and special fees are paid to the appropriate Global University office at the time the student applies for admission to the Graduate School of Theology, enrolls in a course, extends an enrollment in a course, resubmits work for grading, or receives a service that requires a fee, subject to terms and conditions specified in the "Graduate Cancellation and Refund Policy."
-You should contact your enrollment office for a tuition and fees schedule.
+Academic and special fees are paid to the appropriate Global University office at the time a student applies for admission to the Graduate School of Theology, enrolls in a course, extends an enrollment in a course, resubmits work for grading, or receives a service that requires a fee, subject to terms and conditions specified in the "Cancellation and Refund Policy."

+Contact your enrollment office for a tuition and fees schedule.
 Approved graduate applicant and student fees include the following:

 - Application fee.
-A one-time nonrefundable fee for processing the student application packet and preparing a degree (or certificate) audit report for the respective degree or certificate program (if applicable), for the following types of admission: - a. full admission - b. special student admission - c. transition from special student to full admission - d. admission into additional Global University graduate studies degree or certificate programs (for students who have already earned at least one graduate studies certificate or graduate-level degree from Global University) - Reactivation fee (inactive student to active status).
+A one-time nonrefundable fee for processing the student application packet and preparing a degree (or certificate) audit report for the respective degree or certificate program (if applicable), for the following types of admission: - a. full admission - b. special student admission - c. transition from special student to full admission - d. admission into additional Global University graduate studies degree or certificate programs (for students who have already earned at least one graduate studies certificate or graduate-level degree from GU) - 2.
+Reactivation fee.
 A nonrefundable fee for processing the reinstatement of an inactive student to active status at the same level of studies. - 3.
 Tuition.
-Required for enrollment in a course and based on the number of credits assigned to the course.

-- 4. Doctoral dissertation project advisor fee.
-Required in addition to tuition when a student enrolls for a dissertation. - 5.
-Electronic library access fee.
-Required fee that gives student access to electronic library resources. - Course materials.
-Includes graduate study guide, readings and resource materials, and textbooks that are required for a course and varies depending on prices for individual items. - 7.
+Required for enrollment in a course and based on the number of credits assigned to the course. - 4.
+Doctoral dissertation project advisor fee.
+Required in addition to tuition when a student enrolls for a dissertation. - Services Support Fee.
+Required per course that gives student access to electronic library resources and enhanced technology. - 6.
+Course materials.
+Includes graduate study guide, readings and resource materials, and textbooks required for a course (varies depending on individual item prices). - 7.
 Extra mentoring time fee.
 May be required if mentoring time becomes excessive for a course. - 8.
 Change of program fee.
-Required each time a student changes from one program to another after being matriculated into a degree program. - Degree (or certificate) audit report fee.
-Required when a student requests a degree (or certificate) audit report.
-Note: this was formerly referred to as a program evaluation. - 10.
+Required each time a student changes from one program to another. - Degree or certificate audit report fee.
+Required when a student requests a degree or certificate audit report. - 10.
 Extension fees.
 Required when a student applies for any extension of a designated time limit, deadline, or due date. - 11.
 Thesis or doctoral dissertation defense fee.
 Required when a thesis or dissertation defense is scheduled. - 12.
 Thesis or dissertation defense conferencing fee.

 Required when the Graduate School of Theology arranges conferencing for a thesis or dissertation defense. - 13.
 Thesis or dissertation binding fee.
 Required on submission of final copy of the thesis or dissertation. - 14.
 Capstone paper or theology of ministry paper submission fee.
-Required when a student submits a capstone paper for evaluation for a master of arts degree program or a theology of ministry paper for a master of divinity degree program. - 15.
-Graduation fee.
-Required from each student prior to receiving a degree or certificate after all other requirements for a degree or certificate program have been met. - 16.
+Required when a student submits a capstone paper for evaluation for a master of arts degree program or a theology of ministry paper for a master of divinity degree program.

+- Graduation fee.
+Required from each student prior to receiving a degree or certificate after all other requirements have been met. - 16.
 Transcript request fee.
-Required when a student requests a transcript of credits completed.
+Required when a student requests a transcript of credits completed. - DMin comprehensive exam fee.
+Required when a student is ready to take the comprehesive exam in the DMin program.

-Graduate Cancellation and Refund Policy
+Cancellation and Refund Policy

-Global University strives to develop instructional materials and programs that will be completely satisfactory to the students who enroll with us.
-However, if it is necessary for you to withdraw from a Global University course, the following refund policy will apply:
+We strive to develop instructional materials and programs that will be completely satisfactory to the students who enroll with us.
+However, if it is necessary for you to withdraw from a course, the following refund policy will apply: